vemonet/libre-chat/docs/docs/configure-documents-qa.md

     url: "https://raw.github.com/vemonet/libre-chat/main/LICENSE.txt"
   workers: 4
 ```

+1. We recommend to predownload the files, but you can provide download URLs that will be used if the files are not present

 If no files are found at the path provided, e.g. `model_path`, and a download URL has been defined, e.g. `model_download`, Libre Chat will automatically download the file from the provided URL, and unzip it if it is a `.zip` file.